5S may refer to:

 The history of refined metals is thought to begin with the use of copper about 11,000 years ago.
 Gold, silver, iron (as meteoric iron), lead, and brass were likewise in use before the first known appearance of bronze in the fifth millennium BCE.
 Subsequent developments include the production of early forms of steel; the discovery of sodium—the first light metal—in 1809; the rise of modern alloy steels; and, since the end of World War II, the development of more sophisticated alloys.

-Nylons are white or colorless and soft; some are silk-like.
-They are thermoplastic, which means that they can be melt-processed into fibers, films, and diverse shapes.: 2 The properties of nylons are often modified by blending with a wide variety of additives.
+Nylons are generally white or colorless and possess a soft texture, with some varieties exhibiting a silk-like appearance.
+As thermoplastics, nylons can be melt-processed into fibers, films, and diverse shapes.: 2 The properties of nylons are often modified by blending with a variety of additives.

-Many kinds of nylon are known.
+Numerous types of nylon are available.
 One family, designated nylon-XY, is derived from diamines and dicarboxylic acids of carbon chain lengths X and Y, respectively.
-An important example is nylon-6,6 (C₁₂H₂₂N₂O₂).
+An important example is nylon-6,6 ((−C(O)(CH2)4C(O)−NH(CH2)6NH−)n).
 Another family, designated nylon-Z, is derived from aminocarboxylic acids with carbon chain length Z. An example is nylon-[6].

-Nylon polymers have significant commercial applications in fabric and fibers (apparel, flooring and rubber reinforcement), in shapes (molded parts for cars, electrical equipment, etc.), and in films (mostly for food packaging).
+Nylon polymers have extensive commercial applications, including uses in textiles and fibers (such as apparel, flooring and rubber reinforcement), molded components for automotive and electrical equipment, and films (mostly for food packaging).

 Reviews